 Weller, J., Dieckmann, N. F., Tusler, M., Mertz, C. K., Burns, W., & Peters, E. (2013).
 Development and testing of an abbreviated numeracy scale: A Rasch Analysis approach.
 Journal of Behavioral Decision Making, 26(2),198-212.
 Description: A Rasch test (est. 10 minutes) that combines items from various tests (e.g., cognitive reflection test, Lipkus et al. 2011) and is designed for use with the general US population.
 NOTE: One item on the scale was updated in 2013.

-We thank the members of the Center for Adaptive Behavior and Cognition and of the Harding Center for Risk Literacy at the Max Planck Institute for Human Development, particularly Dr. Gerd Gigerenzer and Dr. Lael Schooler for crucial initial and ongoing support.
+We thank the members of the Center for Adaptive Behavior and Cognition at the Max Planck Institute for Human Development, and of the Harding Center for Risk Literacy, particularly Dr. Gerd Gigerenzer and Dr. Lael Schooler for crucial initial and ongoing support.
 We offer special thanks to Dr. Kelvin Droegemeier and to members of the National Institute for Risk and Resilience at OU for their vision and commitment to transformative science that empowers and changes lives.
-We offer special thanks to all our members, participants, and collaborators, and to the esteemed members of our scientific advisory board, for their continuing support, guidance, and critical-constructive feedback.
+We offer special thanks to all our members, participants, collaborators, and our associated scientists and partners for their continuing support, guidance, and constructive feedback.

 Grants and Financial Support We are grateful for generous support from:

 We are indebted to the following researchers and the supporting institutions for cross-cultural and other data collection/analysis: (alphabetical order)